About

 LEGISLATION, INSTITUTIONS AND KNOWLEDGE

-• The institutional and organizational capacity development for water resource management is being supported among partner institutions through a series of trainings and peer-to-peer exchange.
+• Upgrading the water legislation and supporting institutional and organizational capacity development for water resource management among partner institutions at national and local/municipal levels.

-• Top water science courses are being introduced in national universities, while also creating on-the-job training opportunities for young professionals, experts, and researchers.
+• Continue introducing top water science courses in national universities and creating on-the-job training opportunities for young professionals, experts, and researchers.

-• New stakeholder participation mechanisms will ensure democratization of water resource management.
+• Further develop the newly introduced stakeholder participation mechanisms to ensure democratization of water resource management.

-• Stakeholders and CSOs are being empowered to partner with the Government on water resources management through targeted training and grants.
+• Empowering stakeholders and CSOs to partner with the Government on water resources management through targeted training and grants.

-• A series of communication and awareness raising activities at national and local levels will spur action, and position water resource management as a top priority on the country’s political agenda.
+• Conducting communication and awareness-raising activities at national and local levels to spur action and position water resource management as a top priority on the country’s political agenda.

 Funding sources: Swiss Agency for Development and Cooperation and the Government of Kosovo